bw-math/bw-math/source/assignments/problems/statistics/05_CONFIDENCE.rst

 On the basis of extensive tests, the yield point of a particular type of mild steel reinforcing bar is known to be normally distributed with :math:`\sigma = 100 \text{lbs}`.
 The composition of the bar has been slightly modified, but the modification is not believed to have affected either the normality of the value of :math:`\sigma`

 	a.
-Assuming this to be the case, if a sample of 25 modified bars resulted in a sample average yield of 8439 lbs, compute a 90% Confidence Interval for the true average yield poitn of the modified bar.
+Assuming this to be the case, if a sample of 25 modified bars resulted in a sample average yield of 8439 lbs, compute a 90% Confidence Interval for the true average yield point of the modified bar.

 	b.
 How would you modify the interval in *part a* to obtain a confidence of 92%?

+1. **OpenStax, Statistics, Chapter 8: #2**

+Suppose that an accounting firm does a study to determine the time needed to complete one person’s tax forms.
+It randomly surveys 100 people.
+The sample mean is 23.6 hours.
+There is a known population standard deviation of 7.0 hours.
+Moreover, the population distribution is assumed to be normal.

+	a.
+Define the random variables :math:`\mathcal{X}` and  :math:`\mathcal{\bar{X}}`

+	b.
+Which distribution should you use for this problem?
+Explain your choice.

+	c.
+Construct a 90 percent confidence interval for the population mean time to complete the tax forms.

+		i.
+Find the standard error.

+		ii.
+Calculate the margin of error.

+		iii.
+State the confidence interval.

+		iv.
+Sketch the graph.
+Label the interval limits and confidence level on the graph.

+	d.
+If the firm wished to increase its level of confidence and keep the error bound the same by taking another survey, which changes should it make?

+	e.
+If the firm did another survey, kept the error bound the same, and only surveyed 49 people, what would happen to the level of confidence?
+Why?

+	f.
+Suppose that the firm decided that it needed to be at least 96 percent confident of the population mean length of time to within one hour.
+How would the number of people the firm surveys change?
+Why?

 Difference of Means
 *******************